 Raspberry Seed Oil

-Raspberry seed oil is another popular ingredient that many consider to have a high SPF.
-Many sources claim that is has an SPF of 28-40, however, I was not able to find any studies that suggest that this claim is true.
-And no, THIS STUDY’s results do not truly indicate an accurate SPF for raspberry seed oil.
+Raspberry seed oil is another popular ingredient that many consider having a high SPF.
+Many sources claim that it has an SPF of 28-40, however, I was not able to find any studies that suggest that this claim is true.

 Even with the “June Gloom” overhead, I still got slightly burned after 1-1.5 hours and now have visible tan lines.
 So, even though I felt like continuing my hike, I feel lucky to have turned back when I did because I would have been sunburned much worse.